redpanda-data/connect/website/docs/components/inputs/generate.md

 ### `interval`

 The time interval at which messages should be generated, expressed either as a duration string or as a cron expression.
 If set to an empty string messages will be generated as fast as downstream services can process them.
+Cron expressions can specify a timezone by prefixing the expression with `TZ=<location name>`, where the location name corresponds to a file within the IANA Time Zone database.

 Type: `string`